Pre-application protocol for major developments

 For the DTA to be successful, it needs to be a two way process.
 The following commitments will be expected:

-- Written advice at a pre-application stage to confirm the Council’s views on any submitted pre-application proposal
+- written advice at a pre-application stage to confirm our views on any submitted pre-application proposal

-- Support and advice in relation to pre-application consultation, as may be required to conform with the Council’s Statement of Community Involvement
+- support and advice in relation to pre-application consultation, as may be required to conform with our statement of community involvement

 Submission of draft proposals at the earliest stage possible in the process (ideally two weeks in advance of any meetings).
-As a minimum first approach should include the following:
+As a minimum first approach, they should include the following:

-- Provision of draft supporting documents at the earliest possible stage, for comment by the Council
+- provision of draft supporting documents at the earliest possible stage, for comment by us

 Format for project team meetings

 The meeting will be chaired by the head of development services or the planning development manager.
 At the start of the meeting the applicant or their advisors will be given the opportunity to present an outline of their proposals (15 minute slot).
 The meeting is then opened up for queries, discussion and input from other relevant consultees and members present.

 The minimum standard membership for the DTA meetings is intended to include representatives from:

 - head of development services and/or planning development manager